RahibAly/rhasnainanwar.github.io/_posts/2017-09-06-pigeonhole-sort.md

 comments: true
 ---
 # Pigeonhole Sort
 As the name implies, this algorithm uses the Pigeonhole Principle to sort items.
-Although this algorithm is not practically preffered, it strongly demonstrates the wonders of maths. <br />
+Although this algorithm is not practically preffered, it strongly demonstrates the wonders of maths.

 Pigeonhole Principle
 : In mathematics, the pigeonhole principle states that if n items are put into m containers, with n > m, then at least one container must contain more than one item. <cite>[Wikipedia](https://en.wikipedia.org/wiki/Pigeonhole_principle){:target="_blank"}</cite>